Appointment of Enduring Guardian NSW

 In New South Wales, if an attorney dies or becomes mentally incapacitated during their period of appointment, then their appointment is automatically revoked and will no longer have effect.

-- has been appointed under the Power of Attorney document, then the alternative attorney will act in place of the first appointed attorney; or
+- has been appointed under the Power of Attorney document, then the substitute attorney will act in place of the first appointed attorney; or

 What is the maximum number of attorneys an appointor can appoint at one time using Cleardocs?